Achievable logoAchievable logo

 Missense mutation

 1. A frameshift mutation is a type of mutation involving the insertion or deletion of a nucleotide in which the number of deleted/inserted base pairs is not divisible by three.
-“Divisible by three” is important because the cell reads a gene in groups of three bases.
-Frameshift mutation disrupts the reading frame due to which the entire DNA sequence following the mutation will be read incorrectly.
+“Divisible by three” matters because the cell reads a gene in groups of three bases (codons).
+A frameshift mutation disrupts the reading frame, so the entire DNA sequence following the mutation will be read incorrectly.

 Frameshift mutation